Theoretical Foundations of Conformal Prediction: Family-wise error rate for multiple test points

 Conformal prediction is typically presented as a method for constructing a prediction interval for a single test point $X_{n+1}$, given a training set of size $n$.
-However, in practice, we often need to provide prediction intervals to multiple test points in a batch.
-Alternatively, we might want to screen a large collection of data points for potential outliers, via conformal p-values (as developed in Chapter~\ref{chapter:online-conformal}).
+However, it is often of interest to provide prediction intervals for multiple test points in a batch.
+This is a question of multiplicity: do we need to adjust our construction of the prediction sets to account for the fact that we are performing inference for multiple test points?

-These uses of conformal prediction raise an important question: how can we use conformal prediction on multiple data points if it only possesses validity guarantees for each data point individually?
-This is the central question of \emph{multiplicity}.

-In this section, we show how to prove guarantees of joint validity when running split conformal prediction across multiple test points.
-Specifically, we will study family-wise error rate (FWER) control for the problem of joint validity of a collection of prediction intervals.
-We will also study the setting where conformal methodology is applied to the problem of outlier detection, and will examine FWER control as well as false discovery rate (FDR) control in this setting.